lenovo/Snapper/README.md

 Configuration and Custom Implementation
 --------------------------------
 configure nginx:
-1)www/rootfs/etc/nginx/nginx.conf - general setting for http server with http service on port 8080 2)www/rootfs/etc/nginx/snapper_server.conf - snapper https service on port 8000
+- www/rootfs/etc/nginx/nginx.conf: general setting for http server with http service on port 8080
+- www/rootfs/etc/nginx/snapper_server.conf: snapper https service on port 8000
+- note the PEM pass phrase of the encrypted key file is 1qaz@WSX

 configure gunicorn:
-www/rootfs/etc/snapper.conf.py - WSGI server settings. it can also be launched as lightweight http server
+- www/rootfs/etc/snapper.conf.py: WSGI server settings. it can also be launched as lightweight http server

 implement resource or use mockup data:
 - you can create schema implementation file as samples under www/snapper/engine/providers/